gangadharsriram/Face-Mask-And-Social-Distancing-Detection/README.md

-# Face Mask And Social Distancing
+# Face Mask And Social Distancing Detection

 This repository provides information and resources related to the important measures of face mask usage and social distancing.
 These measures play a crucial role in mitigating the spread of infectious diseases, particularly during pandemics and outbreaks.